Capstone-Projects-2022-Spring/project-delivery-detector/README.md

 - Type **pip install djangorestframework** to download the REST framework
 - Within the terminal, cd to a directory to store this project
 - Type **git clone https://github.com/Capstone-Projects-2022-Spring/project-delivery-detector.git** to clone the repo
+- Type **git pull origin HelloWorld** to pull the code from the HelloWorld branch
 - Type **cd project-delivery-detector**
 - Type **python manage.py runserver 0.0.0.0:8000** to start the development server
 - You can access the server from a web broswer using local host or the machine's public LAN ip.